On the road to electrification

 Our bus garages

-We’re phasing in electric infrastructure at three bus garages.
+We’re phasing in electric infrastructure at two bus garages.

 Shelter at the Anjou bus garage.
 Images and design by the STM Infrastructure Engineering Team.
 Concept images.
 For illustrative purposes only.

-We chose these three garages because they could be electrified without any major expansion work.
+We chose these two garages because they could be electrified without any major expansion work.

 Legendre bus garage.
 Images and design by the STM Infrastructure Engineering Team.
 Concept images.
 For illustrative purposes only.